QiangbingLi/1d-randomwalk/README.md

-# A GUI written with QT C++ to simulate and visualize 1d random walk
+# A GUI to simulate and visualize 1d random walk

 Tested to work with QT6 in Ubuntu22.0.4